 Since the bones of babies contain more cartilage than adult bones, they are more flexible and prone to fractures during a difficult delivery.
 When birth-assisting tools are not used correctly, bone fractures are likely to occur and lead to damaged clavicles.

 It can be devastating to find out your baby has sustained a birth injury that was caused by the negligent actions of a medical provider.
-At the David I. Fuchs, Injury & Accident Lawyer, P.A., we’ve helped many parents in this difficult situation hold the medical provider accountable for their negligence.
-Contact us at (954) 568-3636 today to schedule an initial evaluation of your case.
+At the David I. Fuchs, Injury & Accident Lawyer, P.A., our Fort Lauderdale accident attorneys have helped many parents in this difficult situation hold the medical provider accountable for their negligence.
+Contact us today to schedule an initial evaluation of your case.